zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-07_en-US_FLUID_DYNAMICS_SPINOFFS.md

 ### 9.1 Concept

-Gradient materials can control drug release with precision—releasing molecules directionally and at controlled rates.
+Gradient materials can control drug release with precision, releasing molecules directionally and at controlled rates.

 ```
 GRADIENT DRUG DELIVERY CAPSULE